testvidya11/sense-ipython-module/README.md

 port mapping is a dict whose  keys and values are integers.
 Only ports that are keys of the public port mapping can be accessed via the public DNS hostname.
-If you run a service on port 3000, for example, it  can be accessed from anywhere on the internet on the public DNS hostname on port `public_port_mapping[3000]`.
+If you run a service on port 3000, for example, it  can be accessed from anywhere on the internet on the public DNS hostname and port `public_port_mapping[3000]`.

-If required, you can SSH to dashboards using the public DNS hostname on port `public_port_mapping[22]` with username 'sense' and the SSH password.
+If required, you can SSH to dashboards using the public DNS hostname and port `public_port_mapping[22]` with username `"sense"` and the SSH password.

 ### launch_workers